isayasMatter/isayasmatter.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: Ph.D.
+Candidate. <a href="https://www.unr.edu">University of Nevada, Reno</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Isayas_Adhanom.jpg
-  address: >
+  # address: >
-    <p>555 your office number</p>
+  #   <p>1664 N. Virginia Street</p>
-    <p>123 your address street</p>
+  #   <p>Department of Computer Science, MS 0171</p>
-    <p>Your City, State 12345</p>
+  #   <p>Reno, NV 89512</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a Ph.D. candidate in the Department of Computer Science and Engineering at the university of Nevada, Reno.
+I am a member of the [Human-computer Interaction (HCI) lab](https://hcilab.cse.unr.edu/) and the [Center for Integrative Neuroscience](https://www.unr.edu/neuroscience/research/center), and I am advised by [Dr. Eelke Folmer](https://www.eelke.com/).
+Previously I completed my M.Sc. in Computer Science and Engineering at the University of Nevada, Reno and my B.Sc. in Computer Engineering at Eritrea Institute of Technology.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+My research interest lies at the intersection of virtual/augmented reality, eye movement tracking and machine learning.
+I am especially interested on using eye movement tracking to solve some of the fundamental problems of VR/AR including issues related to cyber sickness, rendering and accessibility.
+You can see some of my published research work [here](/publications/).

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Outside research, I have been working to improve educational equity for speakers of my native language Tigrinya - a very low-resourced language.
+To this end I have worked with an e-learning company to adapt and produce more than 1,000 (Yes 1,000!) educational video lessons and accompanying quizzes to Tigrinya.
+These educational lessons cover multiple subjects including Math, Computer Science, Information and Communication Technology (ICT), Physics, Chemistry and Social science.
+I have also worked with WickWick publishers - a Finnish publishing company - to adapt four storybooks to Tigrinya with the aim of alleviating the lack of reading materials in the language and hopefully cultivating a reading habit on young speakers of the language.
+You can check some of the recently published storybooks [here](https://amzn.to/3dXVMX1) and [here](https://amzn.to/3sWssUP).